 Then there was a long conversation with the chef over the phone.

 This is where he gave me his thoughts about all the best places to eat and drink.

 This list was passed on to the PRs and they came up with an itinerary for me.

 It may sound very straightforward, but there was hours and hours spent on this part.

 I received a draft itinerary at the end of June and the final itinerary the day before I travelled.

-I travelled in early July 2017 and filed the story (and the shot list for the photographer) in late July.
+I travelled in early July 2017 and filed the travel and food story (and the shot list for the photographer) in late July.